 |Hispanic or Latino||1,349|

-Americans aren’t the only ones with an interest in Visual & Performing Arts.
+Students from other countries are interested in Visual & Performing Arts, too.
 About 25.3% of those with this major are international students.

 How Much Do Visual & Performing Arts Majors Make?